Hand Brewer: Which One Should You Choose?

 Differences in Geometry: Conical vs. Flat Bottoms

-Brewer's Material and Filter
+Brewer's Materials and Filters

 Which one should you choose?

-No matter which brewer you choose, we hope this guide has helped you better understand the market and find the right one for your coffee craft.
+Regardless of which brewer you choose, we hope this guide has helped you better understand the market and find the right one for your coffee craft.
 Good luck, and don't forget to brew something really good today!